matejkajinic/matejkajinic.github.io/README.md

 * **[Nuclear Energy (July 2024)](https://github.com/matejkajinic/nuclear-energy)** - market overview of nuclear reactor technologies

-* **[Energy Is All You Need (June 2024)](https://github.com/matejkajinic/energy-is-all-you-need)** - thesis why we need more nuclear and solar energy to power AI's growth, guiding infrastructure investments
+* **[Energy Is All You Need (June 2024)](https://github.com/matejkajinic/energy-is-all-you-need)** - thesis why we need more nuclear and solar + battery energy to power AI's growth, guiding infrastructure investments

 * **The Economics of Intelligence** (Internal Paper, March 2024) - detailed research of chip supply chain, bottlenecks, and predicts GPU needs in near and mid-term future